 Bruce is a tiny village located in the state of Wisconsin.
 With a population of 753 people and just one neighborhood, Bruce is the 405th largest community in Wisconsin.

-Bruce is a blue-collar town, with 39.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bruce is generally considered to be a blue-collar town.
+39.19% of the Bruce workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bruce is a village of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Bruce who work in food service (8.11%), sales jobs (7.43%), and the sciences (7.43%).

 And if you like science, one thing you'll find is that Bruce has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.